Koszul self duality of manifolds: Abstract

 \section{Abstract}

 We show that Koszul duality for operads in $(\mathrm{Top},\times)$ can be expressed via generalized Thom complexes.
-As an application, we prove the Koszul self duality of the little disk modules $E_M$.
+As an application, we prove the Koszul self duality of the right module $E_M$ associated to a framed manifold $M$.
 We discuss implications for factorization homology, embedding calculus, and confirm an old conjecture of Ching on the relation of Goodwillie calculus to manifold calculus.